-In this blog post, I will show you how to install Java 8 on Windows 10.
+In this blog post, I will show you how to install Java 8 on Windows 10 and Windows 11.
 There are been changes to how Java versions are released.
 Java 11 is the stable LTS release.
 If you want to install Java 11, please refer to my post on how to install Java 11 JDK on windows 10.

 If you still want to use older version of Java, Java 8 should be your preferred option.

 Please follow the steps to install Java 8 JDK on Windows 10.